Blackprint/Blackprint/README.md

 ---

 Currently the main focus is Blackprint for JavaScript.
-PHP, and Golang engine could have some changes on the future.
+Some engine for PHP, and Golang could have some changes in the future.

 ## Other possible plan
 Blackprint Engine: